qtumproject/qtum/doc/build-osx.md

 pip3 install ds_store mac_alias
 ```

-## Building Bitcoin Core
+## Building Qtum Core

 ### 1. Configuration

-There are many ways to configure Bitcoin Core, here are a few common examples:
+There are many ways to configure Qtum Core, here are a few common examples:

 ##### Wallet (BDB + SQlite) Support, No GUI: